Why Revenue Retention—Not Just Customer Retention—Is Important in CX Success

 Four Pillars of Customer Value

-In a recent blog post highlighting Primary Intelligence’s Four Pillars of Customer Value, my colleague Jessica Bledsoe described different ways companies provide value in Customer Experience (CX) programs.
+In a recent blog post highlighting Primary Intelligence’s Four Pillars of Customer Value, we described different ways companies provide value in Customer Experience (CX) programs.

 The four pillars include:

-In this post, I’d like to explore the concept of Revenue Retention in greater detail.
+In this post, we’d like to explore the concept of Revenue Retention in greater detail.

 Revenue retention addresses whether or not your firm is retaining the same amount of customer spend this year as it did last year.
 Consultant Lincoln Murphy explains that revenue retention doesn’t necessarily take into consideration the actual number of customers retained, just the amount of revenue retained.

 If, for example, you’re able to upsell, cross sell, or charge more for your products this year compared to last year, you may still have lost customers but your firm will have improved revenue retention as a result.

 Conversely, you might retain all of your existing customers with 100 percent customer renewal rates but still lose revenue due to the discounts your sales team applied, the refunds you’re forced to accept, or the simple reduction in the use of your solution by your customers.

 Murphy highlights that most companies target revenue retention rates of over 100 percent to achieve year-over-year revenue growth.
 (Venture capitalists typically look for 110 percent revenue retention in high growth industries, such as technology.)

 Customer retention is often the focus of most Customer Experience programs, and while retaining customers is important, it’s not enough.
 Firms must also focus on retaining—actually, growing—their year-over-year and long-term revenue.